two4suited/two4suited.github.io/_posts/platform/2025-10-07-tools-aspire.md

 Five lines of code to orchestrate a full-stack application with observability built-in.

 ### What We Built Today

-✅ Set up a complete dev container environment with zero manual configuration ✅ Installed Aspire templates and CLI for enhanced developer experience ✅ Created an Aspire solution with AppHost and ServiceDefaults ✅ Added a .NET Web API with automatic service discovery ✅ Integrated a React TypeScript frontend
+**🚀 Development Environment**
+- ✅ Complete dev container setup with zero manual configuration
+- ✅ Aspire CLI and templates for enhanced developer experience
+- ✅ Docker-in-Docker for seamless container orchestration

+**🏗️ Application Architecture**
+- ✅ Aspire solution with AppHost orchestration and ServiceDefaults
+- ✅ .NET 9 Web API with minimal endpoints and Entity Framework Core
+- ✅ React TypeScript frontend with Vite integration
-✅ Connected the frontend to the API using Aspire's service discovery ✅ Added Azure Cosmos DB with the emulator for local development ✅ Seeded data and built a complete weather application ✅ Explored the Aspire Dashboard for observability
+- ✅ Azure Cosmos DB with local emulator for development

-✅ Learned about `aspire run`, `aspire add`, and other CLI commands
+**🔗 Service Integration**
+- ✅ Automatic service discovery between frontend and API
+- ✅ Vite proxy configuration for seamless API communication
+- ✅ Entity Framework Cosmos DB integration with proper partition keys
+- ✅ Background worker service for data seeding with explicit start control

+**📊 Observability & Developer Experience**
+- ✅ Aspire Dashboard with real-time service monitoring
+- ✅ Distributed tracing and structured logging
+- ✅ Health checks and telemetry across all services
+- ✅ One-command startup with `aspire run`

 ### Next Steps
 In our next post, we'll dive into **TypeSpec for Contract-First API Development**, where we'll define API contracts that both our backend and frontend can consume with full type safety.